 The MGPP is a two-year master’s degree that meets international standards and has been carefully benchmarked to the top graduate-level public policy programs around the world.
-It has three elements: a core curriculum, two concentrations, and a final project.

 The Core Curriculum, which is taken primarily in the first two semesters, focuses on the fundamental knowledge and skills that enable students to master the academic discipline of global public policy.
 It consists of courses in a range of relevant fields of study – political science, economics, history, and management science.
 The core provides students with a common experience in the essentials of public policy that will make MGPP graduates clearly recognized as exceptionally well-prepared professionals capable of tackling the world’s most pressing policy issues.

 All students will choose a final project in their third semester, either a research-based Thesis or a practice-based Capstone Project, and be supervised by faculty advisors.
 Students will present their final results at a public session (defense) before the RANEPA community and invited guests at the close of their fourth and final semester.